Rs 11.4k cr fraud: Nirav Modi out of India, PNB says can come out of mess

 New Delhi: Punjab National Bank Managing Director Sunil Mehta was asked by media on Thursday on why it took so long for his bank to detect a fraud of such magnitude -- Rs 11,400 crores -- looted by jewellers, including billionaire Nirav Nodi, since 2011.

-Mehta said the transactions were not entered into the system and that it was detected only in the first week of January.
+Mehta said the transactions were not entered into the system and that it was detected only in the third week of January.
 “If probe agencies say it is our fault, we will accept it,” he said.

 Mehta also said the government was monitoring the situation and was fully supportive of its attempts to nab the culprits.